CodeyWinslow/optimized-learning-vr/OSGC_VR/Assets/SteamVR/readme.txt

 Input and Steam:

  If you publish your game to steam you can let users change their input bindings while the game is not running by setting the location of your action manifest.
 On the steamworks partner site go to the Application settings, and the Virtual Reality Section.
 At the bottom you'll see a radio button to designate your title as a SteamVR Input application.
 You then can set the location of your action manifest.
 In older versions of the plugin this was next to the executable.
 In versions 2.3.3 and above this is in [GameName]_Data/StreamingAssets/SteamVR/actions.json.

-Changes for 2.6.0b2
+Changes for 2.6.1

- * Updated sdk header to 1.12.5
+ * Updated sdk header to 1.13.10

+ * Added support for Unity XR API

  * Added basic Universal Rendering Pipeline support

+ * Added Exclusion for unused build targets

- * Fixed some issues with Unity XR API
+ * Fixed some error logging messages related to the old VR API.

-Changes for 2.6.0b1
+ * Fixing obsolete API issue in unity 2020.2a

- * Updated sdk header to 1.11.11
+ * Moved System.ResetSeatedPosition to Chaperone.ResetZeroPosition(trackingUniverse)

- * Added support for Unity XR API

  * Fixed some errors / warnings in 2020.1+

+ * Fixed HDRP error that would cause SteamVR to not start. (still no hdrp support for the interaction system)

 Changes for 2.5.0